vechain/connex/doc/api.md

 #### Contract Method

-Given the ABI of contract, we can create a `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to an clause that is ready to sign.
+Given the ABI of contract, we can create a `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to a clause that is ready to sign.

 **Parameters**